okomestudio/flycheck-aspell-org.el/README.md

 # flycheck-aspell-org

-An Org plug-in for flycheck-aspell, the spell checking helper mode in Emacs using flycheck.
+An Emacs Org plug-in for flycheck-aspell, the spell checking helper for flycheck.

-The plug-in filters the aspell output to skip spelling errors that occur within some Org document structures.
-These include
+The plug-in filters the aspell output to skip errors within some Org document structures.
+These include:

 - Text marked as inline code (enclosed by the "`~`" markup)
 - Org tags and TODO labels